Canadian Food Inspection Agency Act

 (2) The annual report must include

-(b) information about the Agency’s performance with respect to the objectives established in the corporate business plan and a summary statement of the assessment by the Auditor General of Canada of the fairness and reliability of that information; and
+(b) information about the Agency’s performance with respect to the objectives established in the corporate business plan; and

 (c) any other information that the Minister or the Treasury Board may require to be included in it.

 - 2012, c.
 19, s.
 186